gbaman/Light-painter/README.md

 If all ran correctly, copy the output into a blank Arduino program.

 **Note** - Using [Arduino IDE 1.5.8](http://arduino.cc/en/Main/Software) (beta) or above is highly recommended as some features may not work in version 1.0.6 or earlier.

+You will also need the Adafruit Neopixel library for Arduino which can be found [here](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library).

 Now just upload the code and the LEDs should start displaying the pattern from your image.
 Note some colours may be slightly off, you can adjust your image to counter this.